The Funds List

 Matt Kero #4 Memorial Scholarship

 Matthew Thomas Kero passed away at the age of 18, shortly before he was to start running with the College of St. Scholastica cross-country team.
 Matt was an accomplished cross-country runner, hockey player and track athlete.
 For all of Matt’s athletic accomplishments, he was an even greater young man in character and heart.
-The $1,604 scholarship signifies the 1600 Meter, Matt’s favorite event in track, and his hockey jersey #4.
+The original $1,604 scholarship value signified the 1600 Meter, Matt’s favorite event in track, and his hockey jersey #4.
+Thanks to continued dedicated gifting by Matt’s family and friends, the award was increased to $2,004 in 2025.
 As a competitor, Matt consistently put forth his best efforts to achieve personal and team goals, helping others to reach their goals, while always being respectful to his teammates and opponents.

 Kelly Kreager Ackerman Scholarship